Arkansas Power of Attorney Forms | 11 Types – Free Forms

 • To file tax returns or represent you before the tax authorities

-A durable power of attorney is to be signed by the principal in the presence of a notary public to be valid.
+It is to be signed by the principal in the presence of a notary public to be valid.

 Arkansas power of attorney requirements

-When using a power of attorney form in Arkansas, you need to know the requirements and details to be valid.
 This section talks about the parts of a POA form and the details it should contain.

 The document should carry the title “Power of Attorney”.
 Under this, the date of signing the form should be inserted.
-This can be in a format such as

 “This Power of Attorney is made this ……….. day of ……………………………., 2022.”

 Other details you need to have ready are the name and address of the principal who is delegating powers to the agent.
 Next, the name and address of the agent would need to be inserted, as well as if there are successive agents.
-The following essential features to input are the descriptions of powers of the agent, instances where it would be terminated, special clauses, etc. After that, you should state how long (duration) a power of attorney would last.
+The following essential features to input are the descriptions of the powers of the agent, instances where it would be terminated, special clauses, etc. After that, you should state how long a power of attorney would last.

 The last part of the POA, often referred to as the “Execution Paragraph/Section,” is where the principal must sign and for the notary public or witnesses to acknowledge that the form was signed in their presence.